-Hakuouki SSL ~Sweet School Life~ (TBA): Another spinoff visual novel set in an Alternate Universe, with Chizuru and the Shinsengumi attending a modern high school.
+Hakuouki SSL ~Sweet School Life~ (2014): Another spinoff visual novel set in an Alternate Universe, with Chizuru and the Shinsengumi attending a modern high school.
 Playstation Vita exclusive.

 Adaptation Distillation/Adaptation Expansion: The anime mainly follows Hijikata's route in the game but adds important scenes from other routes as well as anime-original endings for Okita and Sanosuke, who simply disappear in Hijikata's game route.

 Always Second Best: Okita is motivated almost entirely by his desire to be of service to Kondou and receive his approval, and thus is constantly annoyed and frustrated by the fact that Hijikata is the person who supports Kondou the most and upon whom Kondou most relies.
 He vents his jealousy and frustration by pushing Hijikata's buttons as much as he possibly can.

 Aluminum Christmas Trees: The historical Hijikata did in fact compose the collection of haiku that Okita and the others keep making fun of - including the "ume ume ume" poem that so baffles Saito in the Drama CD - and those who have read it generally agree that it's pretty bad.

 Annoying Patient: Hijikata must constantly stay on Okita's case to keep him out of battle when his health starts going downhill.
 However, Hijikata himself proves to be an even worse case, as not even Chizuru's best efforts can keep him from running himself ragged; it takes Saito delivering a very pointed smackdown to keep him from taking to the front lines while still badly injured from the battle of Utsunomiya Castle.